imWildCat/ReactNative-Binary/README.md

 # ReactNative-Binary

-Pre-built React Native xcframeworks to save the time of humans, supporting iOS and Mac Catalyst.
+Pre-built React Native xcframeworks to save the time of humans.

+Features:

+- iOS and Mac Catalyst are both supported with xcframeworks.
+- About 1 minute (on M1) is saved for clean build (each CPU/platform target).
+- Easy integration without messy Podfile.

 Inspired by <https://github.com/traveloka/ios-rn-prebuilt>.